zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-auto-partitions/ggv-auto-partitions.md

 ### Objectives
 In this lab, you will:
-* Create Automatic Row Partitioning
+* Create Automatic Row Partitioning.

 ### Prerequisites
 This lab assumes you have: